psi-mankoski/pi/README.md

 [trillions of decimal places](http://en.wikipedia.org/wiki/Chronology_of_computation_of_%CF%80 "Wikipedia pi records article").

-This particular Common Lisp implementation of the AGM algorithm has been used to calculate pi to over 1 million decimal places, and the results are in perfect agreement with references for the values for those digits of pi available on the Internet.
+This particular Common Lisp implementation of the AGM algorithm has been used to calculate pi to over 4 billion decimal places, and the results are in perfect agreement with references for the values for those digits of pi available on the Internet.